Sookie Stackhouse: Creation and casting

 more correctly, there are elements of me in her. [...]
 I wish I were as brave as she is!"
 Harris said that when writing for Sookie it is, "second nature to me to step into Sookie's skin".

 Anna Paquin was cast in the HBO television adaptation True Blood, with her casting being announced on 26 February 2007.
-In September 2011, Harris said that although some characters in the series were portrayed in the television adaptation as she intended, Sookie is not, saying: "Anna [Paquin] has never been the way I think of as Sookie.
+In September 2011, Harris said that although the appearances of some characters in the television adaptation matched what she intended in the novels, Sookie’s did not, saying: "Anna [Paquin] has never been the way I think of as Sookie.
 I think she does a great job, but she's just not my Sookie".